achinth

 If the problem is who gets the benefits first, the fix is to change this channel.

 • Housing first - not asset prices: socialized or public housing and tenant protections stabilize shelter costs, which weakens the asset-inflation channel.
-8 3 Evidence-rich modesl (e.g. Vienna, Singapore) show large public supply keeps prices tethered to wages.
+8 4 Evidence-rich models (e.g. Vienna, Singapore) show large public supply keeps prices tethered to wages.

-• Public power and mission-driven investment: New Yrok’s Build Public Renewables act authorizes the state power authority to build and sell clean power directly, with labour standards - public produvtion that routes benefits to ratepayers and workers instead of just sharehodlers.
+• Public power and mission-driven investment: New York’s Build Public Renewables act authorizes the state power authority to build and sell clean power directly, with labour standards - public production that routes benefits to ratepayers and workers instead of just shareholders.
 11

-• Labour institions: sectoral standards and collective bargaining shift income toward wages - so gains show up in paycheques, not just portfolios.
+• Labour institutions: sectoral standards and collective bargaining shift income toward wages - so gains show up in paycheques, not just portfolios.
 12

 • Smart redistribution: from the IMF’s own work, typical redistribution isn’t growth-negative and can even extend expansions -which undercuts the idea that equity is a trade-off.